DEVANGKUSHWAH/DEVANGKUSHWAH/README.md

   <div id="header" align="center">
   <h2> Hi 👋 I'm Devang Kushwah.</h2>
    <samp>
-     A  Developer, Designer, Photographer and an Engineer. <br> I am a tech enthusiast and I like to learn new things and hone my skills.
+     A  Developer, Photographer and an Engineer. <br> I am a tech enthusiast and I like to learn new things and hone my skills.
   </samp>
   <br>